it-gro/hugo-theme-w3css-basic/README.md

 W3.CSS Basic is a website template built with [W3.CSS](https://www.w3schools.com/w3css/).
 Inspiration was taken from [Universal](https://themes.gohugo.io/hugo-universal-theme/).
 It is quite [configurable](//github.com/it-gro/hugo-theme-w3css-basic/tree/master/exampleSite/config.toml).
-Change all colors in the blink of an eye...
+Change all colors in the blink of an eye or choose any google font...

 See the [exampleSite](https://it-gro.github.io/hugo-theme-w3css-basic.github.io/) for a demo.